nandorojo/expo-next-monorepo/README.md

 Minimal monorepo with Expo/React Native Web + Next.js + TypeScript.
 Uses yarn workspaces.

+For an Expo + Next.js monorepo that covers more use cases (such as installing Dripsy, using Next v11 and Webpack 5), I recommend [this one](https://github.com/axeldelafosse/expo-next-monorepo-example) by Axel Delafosse.

 I recommend checking out [this](https://github.com/byCedric/eas-monorepo-example) monorepo starter too.

 # Folders